 For individuals who have OAB syndrome who have failed behavioral and pharmacologic therapy, respond to an initial course of PTNS, and then receive maintenance PTNS therapy, there are up to 36 months of observational data that suggest there is a durable effect for some of these patients.
 The SUmiT and OrBIT trials each included extension studies, which followed individuals who responded to the initial course of PTNS and continued to receive periodic maintenance therapy.
 There is variability in the interval between and frequency of maintenance treatments, and an optimal maintenance regimen remains unclear.
 While comparative data are not available after the initial 12-week treatment period, the observational data support a clinically meaningful benefit for use in individuals who have already failed behavioral and pharmacologic therapy and respond to the initial course of PTNS.
-PTNS may allow such individuals to avoid more invasive interventions.
+Percutaneous tibial nerve stimulation may allow such individuals to avoid more invasive interventions.
 Adverse events appear to be limited to local irritation for both short- and long-term PTNS use.
+Typical regimens schedule maintenance treatments every 4 to 6 weeks.